Skip to content

 createHostedDedicatedServerListenSocket

-createHostedDedicatedServerListenSocket( int virtual_port, array options )
+createHostedDedicatedServerListenSocket( int virtual_port, dictionary config_options )

 Create a listen socket on the specified virtual port.
 The physical UDP port to use will be determined by the SDR_LISTEN_PORT environment variable.
 If a UDP port is not configured, this call will fail.